buildkite/terraform-provider-buildkite/docs/resources/pipeline.md

 	- `none` will not create any builds based on GitHub activity.

 	-> `trigger_mode` is only valid if the pipeline uses a GitHub repository.
+	-> If not set, the default value is `code` and other provider settings defaults are applied.

 ## Import